dcarpintero/taxonomy-completion/README.md

 (-2.0162134, 2.074683)
 ```

-A calibration set of 10k embeddings would cover nearly 99.98% of the original `float32` values.
+The first step to implement scalar quantization is to define a calibration set of embeddings.
+A typical starting point is a subset of 10k embeddings, which in our case would cover nearly 99.98% of the original `float32` embedding values.
 The use of calibration intents to obtain representative `f_min` and `f_max` values along each dimension to reduce the computational overhead and potential issues caused by outliers that might appear in larger datasets.

 ```python
 def calibration_accuracy(embeddings: np.ndarray, k: int = 10000) -> float: